 The supplier demonstrates compliance with the software product assurance requirements and provides the specified evidence of compliance.

-To this end, the supplier specifies the software product assurance requirements for his/her suppliers, taking into account their responsibilities and the specific nature of their deliverables.
+To this end, the supplier specifies the software product assurance requirements for their suppliers, taking into account their responsibilities and the specific nature of their deliverables.

 This Standard complements ECSS-E-ST-40 “Space engineering — Software general requirements”, with product assurance aspects, integrated in the space system software engineering processes as defined in ECSS-E-ST-40.
 Together the two standards specify all processes for space software development.